keviniano/full-path-site/services.md

 At Full Path, our focus is on getting the most appropriate technology into the hands of [community transit]({{"blog/2018/08/hello-world#fn:1" | relative_url }}), in all the forms that can take.
 Here's what we do:

 ## Consulting
 Based on our deep knowledge of the community transit field, we can give you a hand with your transit technology needs, no matter where you are in your process.
+Services are aimed at reducing risk, maximizing the investment of public resources, and expanding the capacity of agencies to provide transportation options to the public.
 Services include:
-* Strategic planning
-* Policy development
+* Training
 * Needs assessment
-* Research and evaluation
+* Research and vendor landscape surveys
-* Procurement support
+* RFP requirements support
+* Identification and designing of opportunities for multi-agency solutions
 * Implementation support
-* Project management
-* Training
+* Coordination of multi-agency technology efforts
+* Maintenance and business continuity planning

 ## Software Development and Implementation of Technology Tools
 We've been pivotal in the development of a range of open technology tools that support small transit.
 Examples include: